 MC’s accounting degree is designed for students seeking an in-depth knowledge of the theory and practice of accounting.
 The MC School of Business produces graduates with world-class business knowledge.
-Accounting students will experience a hands-on curriculum, providing them with the skills needed in order to enter the workforce.
-As with any student who enters the MC School of Business, communication skills, subject matter knowledge, and awareness of moral and ethical behavior will be enhanced.

 While you’re mastering the details of accounting practice, you’ll also explore a comprehensive business curriculum that nurtures critical thinking skills, encourages teamwork and builds your writing abilities.
 You’ll discuss ethical and moral issues, while acquiring management skills in a Christian context.
 And you’ll gain understanding of business challenges from a global perspective, integrating awareness of current events and financial trends.

 The MC Business Accounting area has received outstanding recognition, proving that it is a first-class program.
 The “Hamp King Award” from the Mississippi Society of Certified Accountants (MSCA), which is given to the best accounting student in the state, has been given to MC Accounting Graduates as well as the MSCA’s “Fred T. Neely Gold Medal”to the highest score on the CPA exam.
 We also have several Outstanding Accounting Educator Award winners on faculty.

 Our accounting graduates have gone on to quickly pass the CPA exam and find employment in public accounting and industry with a significant number of them holding managing partner positions with large CPA firms.

 Advice Along the Way

 MC Accounting students are assigned an individual accounting advisor.
 From assisting with career goals, to selecting courses, to sharing personal connections in the larger business community, your advisor will help you make the most of your business education and your business career.